marbl/MetagenomeScope/README.md

   directory (if it already exists) to be overwritten.
-    * Note that the presence of files in the output directory that are named as folders (e.g. a directory named `foobar.db` in the output directory) or the presence of files in the output directory that share a name with a file that was going to be generated but have different case (e.g. a file named `FOOBAR.db` in the output directory) will cause an error to be raised regardless of whether or not `-w` is set.
+    * Note that the presence of files in the output directory that are named as folders (e.g. a directory named `foobar.db` in the output directory) will cause an error to be raised regardless of whether or not `-w` is set.
+    * Also note that, if the output folder is synced with Dropbox and the filesystem is case-sensitive, then the output folder should not contain any files with the same name as any of the output files but different case.
+If so, the files this script generates will automatically be renamed by your Dropbox daemon, and this will likely result in filename inconsistencies that cause the script to terminate.
+      To solve this problem, it's recommended that your output directory not contain any files that might overlap with the specified output file names in this respect.
+(See #26 for a thorough description of this problem.)

 ## Running xdot2cy.js